commercelayer/contentful-gatsby-demo/README.md

   }
 }
 ```
-> Reminder: Learn about environment variables: https://gatsby.dev/env-vars

-Well done!
-Now we can pass to next step, we have to create our pages from Contentful and can follow this tutorial about [creating pages](https://www.gatsbyjs.org/tutorial/part-seven/).
+> If you want to learn more about environment variables and how to use them to customise your site's behavior in different environments, please check this [Gatsby custom configuration reference guide](https://gatsby.dev/env-vars).

+What we need now is to generate a page for each catalogue, category and product, all scoped by country and language.
+Since Gatsby doesn't generate data pages out of the box, we need to create a custom generator.

 ## 5. Create a custom page generator

-To create our custom page generator, we write in `gatsby-node.js` the following code:
+Let's use this [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-seven/) on how to programmatically create pages from data, as a starter.
+The custom generator will iterate over the imported data and create all the required pages.

+Add the following code to `gatsby-node.js`:

 ```
-// Read all data from Contentful exports.createPages = async ({ graphql, actions }) => {
+// Read all data from Contentful

+exports.createPages = async ({ graphql, actions }) => {
   const { createPage } = actions
   const result = await graphql(`